 This is similar to the placing someone on hold, but this way another person can pick the call up by entering the parking extension.

 If you can hear a phone ringing in the office but unsure who’s, by entering ** and pressing send you can answer the call at your own phone.

 Similar to Auto-Attendant, a call queue can be used to stack calls and allow more calls to be handled than you have phones for.
 There are options for how the queue works and can be set to divert to another department or voicemail if they have been holding on too long.

-All calls to and from the phone system can be set to record and is useful for reviewing the conversation.
-This function can be disabled for any extension.
+All calls to and from the phone system are automatically recorded as part of our built in system.
+Allowing for review or keeping records of all conversations.
+This function can be disabled if preferred for any extension.

 When a call you receive is for another person it can be redirected to them with the press of 2 button.

 This feature can be setup to whisper the name or number of the incoming caller.

 Using the Numberite portal you can review call statistics such as the number of incoming or outgoing calls, how long calls lasted etc.

 All calls are set to show who called and if the system is pre-programmed, it will show the name of the person relating to the number.